felixrieseberg/npm-windows-upgrade/README.md

 ```
 npm-windows-upgrade --version:3.1.0
 ```

+To override the internet connection check, pass `--no-dns-check`.
+To disable the initial prompt, pass `--no-prompt`.

 ### Issues & Support
 Please do [report your issues on GitHub](https://github.com/felixrieseberg/npm-windows-upgrade/issues).
 There are a bunch of Windows versions, hundreds of different ways to install Node and npm, and it's likely that this script won't work with a few of them.
 If you run into trouble and need npm upgraded as soon as possible, [please follow the manual instructions](https://github.com/npm/npm/wiki/Troubleshooting#upgrading-on-windows).